 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Stockholders also ratified Deloitte & Touche LLP as Eos’ independent auditor for fiscal 2026 with 99.4% support.
+Shareholders also ratified Deloitte & Touche as auditor for fiscal 2026 with 99.4% approval and backed the company’s say-on-pay proposal with 75.3% approval.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.